-30.-(1) Economic rights shall be transmissible in whole Assignments or in part by assignment, by disposition, or by operation of and licences. law, as personal or moveable property.
+28.-(1) Copyright and neighbouring rights shall be transmissible in whole or in part by assignment, by disposition or by operation of law, as personal or moveable property.

-(2) An assignment of economic rights is not effective unless it is in writing, and signed by or on behalf of the assignor.
+(2) An assignment of copyright or neighbouring rights is not effective unless it is in writing and signed by or on behalf of the assignor.

-(3) A licence granted by the owner of the economic rights, is binding on every successor in title to his interest in the economic rights, except-
+(3) A licence granted by the owner of copyright or neighbouring rights is binding on every successor in title to his interest in the copyright or neighbouring rights, except-

-- (a) a purchaser in good faith for valuable consideration, and without notice (actual or constructive) of the licence; or - (b) a person deriving title from such a purchaser, and references in this Act, in relation to any economic rights, to doing anything with or without the licence of the owner of the economic rights, shall be construed accordingly.
+(a) a purchaser in good faith for valuable consideration and without notice (actual or constructive) of the licence; or

+(b) a person deriving title from such a purchaser, and references in this Act, in relation to any copyright or neighbouring rights, to doing anything with or without the licence of the owner of copyright or neighbouring rights, shall be construed accordingly.

-(4) An assignment in whole or in part of any economic rights, or a licence to do an act subject to authorization by the owner of the economic rights, shall not include or be deemed to include, the assignment or licence of any other rights not explicitly referred to therein.
+(4) An assignment in whole or in part of any copyright or neighbouring rights, or a licence to do an act subject to authorization by the owner of copyright or neighbouring rights, shall not include or be deemed to include the assignment or licence of any other rights not explicitly referred to therein.

-(5) An exclusive licensee has the same rights against a successor in title who is bound by the licence, as he has against the person granting the licence.
+(5) An exclusive licensee has the same rights against a successor in title who is bound by the licence as he has against the person granting the licence.

-Prospective ownership of author's rights.
+Prospective ownership of author's rights

-31.-(1) Where, by an agreement made in relation to future copyright or neighbouring rights, and signed by or on behalf of the prospective owner of copyright or neighbouring rights, the prospective owner purports to assign the future copyright or neighbouring rights (wholly or partly) to another person, then if, on the coming into existence of the copyright or neighbouring rights, the assignee or another person claiming under him would be entitled, as against all other persons, to require the copyright or neighbouring rights to be vested in him, the copyright or neighbouring rights shall vest in the assignee or his successor in title, by virtue of this subsection.
+29.-(1) Where, by an agreement made in relation to future copyright or neighbouring rights, and signed by or on behalf of the prospective owner of copyright or neighbouring rights, the prospective owner purports to assign the future copyright or neighbouring rights (wholly or partly) to another person, then if, on the coming into existence of the copyright or neighbouring rights, the assignee or another person claiming under him would be entitled as against all other persons to require the copyright or neighbouring rights to be vested in him, the copyright or neighbouring rights shall vest in the assignee or his successor in title by virtue of this subsection.

-(2) In this section, "future copyright or neighbouring rights" means copyright or neighbouring rights which will or may come into existence in respect of any future work, performance, sound recording or broadcast, or on the coming into operation of this Act, or in any future event, and "prospective owner" shall be construed accordingly, and includes a person who is prospectively entitled to copyright or neighbouring rights by virtue of such an agreement, as is mentioned in subsection (1).
+(2) In this section, "future copyright or neighbouring rights" means copyright or neighbouring rights which will or may come into existence in respect of any future work, performance, sound recording or broadcast, or on the coming into operation of this Act, or in any future event, and "prospective owner" shall be construed accordingly, and includes a person who is prospectively entitled to copyright or neighbouring rights by virtue of such an agreement as is mentioned in subsection (1).

-(3) A licence granted by a prospective owner of copyright or neighbouring rights, is binding on every successor in title to his interest (or prospective interest) in the right, except a purchaser in good faith, for valuable consideration and without notice (actual or constructive) of the licence, or a person deriving title from such a purchaser; and references in this Act to doing anything with or without, the licence of the owner of copyright or neighbouring rights, shall be construed accordingly.
+(3) A licence granted by a prospective owner of copyright or neighbouring rights is binding on every successor in title to his interest (or prospective interest) in the right, except a purchaser in good faith for valuable consideration and without notice (actual or constructive) of the licence or a person deriving title from such a purchaser; and references in this Act to doing anything with or without, the licence of the owner of copyright or neighbouring rights shall be construed accordingly.